lubuntu-team/manual/source/D/upgrading.rst

 After rebooting you will return to your login screen and enjoy your updated version of Lubuntu.

-Upgrading to a Develoment Release
+Upgrading to a Development Release
 ---------------------------------
-If you want to run the development realease and get involved in development see Appendix B. The development release is for development so **The Development release is not supported**.
+If you want to run the development release and get involved in development see Appendix B. The development release is for development so **The Development release is not supported**.
 To upgrade to the development release add the -d option to do-release-upgrade.
 The process follow the same process as upgrading to a new release just you are then upgraded to the development.

 To upgrade to the development release by the command line